zeroray/gcp-pubsub-emulator-nodejs/README.md

 # Create Topic
 `python publisher.py {PUBSUB_PROJECT_ID} create {TOPIC_ID}`

-# From NodejS send message
+# From NodeJS send message
 If is a new terminal or console, so you need export PUBSUB_EMULATOR_HOST and PUBSUB_PROJECT_ID Environment Variables

 `node sendPubSub.js`